mdsimon2/RPi-CamillaDSP/README.md

        valid_lft forever preferred_lft forever
 ```

 Update network configuration to include the Ultralite Mk5.
-You will need to use an IP address where the third number is one greater than the actual IP address reported on your front panel.
-For example, my Ultralite Mk5 has an IP address of 169.254.117.240, so I enter 169.254.118.240.
+Use an IP address where the third number is one greater than the actual IP address reported on the front panel, followed by /16.
+For example, if the front panel reports 169.254.117.240, enter 169.254.118.240/16.

 ```
 sudo cp /etc/netplan/50-cloud-init.yaml /etc/cloud/cloud.cfg.d/50-curtin-networking.cfg
 sudo nano /etc/cloud/cloud.cfg.d/50-curtin-networking.cfg
 ```

-Paste the following text to the bottom of 50-curtin-networking.cfg, updating the IP address for your Ultralite Mk5. ethernets should be at the same indentation level as wifis.
+Paste the following text to the bottom of 50-curtin-networking.cfg, updating the IP address using the guidance above. ethernets should be at the same indentation level as wifis.

 ```
     ethernets: